roeyherzel/theme-time-radio/README.md

 #### Styling

-Implemented using `Sass`
+Implemented using `Sass` in a mobile first responsive design.

 #### JavaScript

 * Used `Handlebars.js` to render repetitive components.
 Mostly used for rendering response data from APIs.
-* Used `jQuery` to communicate with Theme-Time API and LastFM API.
+* Used `jQuery` to communicate with my API and LastFM API.
 * Used `Underscore.js` module for different data manipulation techniques.
 * Created custom HTML5 `<audio>` tag controls for episode player.